jump-cellpainting/2024_Chandrasekaran_NatureMethods/README.md

   s3://cellpainting-gallery/cpg0000-jump-pilot/source_4/workspace/backend/${batch}/ .
 ```

-where `<BATCH NAME>` is one of the six batches [mentioned above](#batch-and-plate-metadata).
+where `${batch}` is one of the six batches [mentioned above](#batch-and-plate-metadata).

+The `.sqlite` files contain single-cell image-based profiles while the `.csv` files contain the well-level aggregated profiles.

+See this [wiki](https://github.com/carpenterlab/2016_bray_natprot/wiki/What-do-Cell-Painting-features-mean%3F) for sample Cell Painting images and the meaning of (CellProfiler-derived) Cell Painting features.

-Follow the [README.md](deep_profiles/README.md) to extract features from a
-pretrained neural network using [DeepProfiler](https://github.com/cytomining/DeepProfiler)
+To extract features using a pretrained neural network using [DeepProfiler](https://github.com/cytomining/DeepProfiler), follow the [README.md](deep_profiles/README.md) instructions.

 # Step 3: Process the profiles using pycytominer
-Pycytominer adds metadata from `metadata/moa` to the well-level aggregated profiles, normalizes the profiles to the whole plate and to the negative controls, separately and filters out invariant and redundant features.
+After generating the well-level CellProfiler-based features, use Pycytominer to add metadata from `metadata/moa`, normalize the profiles to the whole plate and to the negative controls, separately, and the filter out invariant and redundant features.

-To reproduce the profiles, clone this repo, download the files and activate the conda environment, after installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html), with the commands
+To regenerate all the profiles, clone this repo, download the files and activate the conda environment.
+Before issuing the following commands, Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

 ```bash
 git clone https://github.com/jump-cellpainting/neurips-cpjump1